YuxiXie/SelfEval-Guided-Decoding/README.md

 # SelfEval-Guided Decoding for Multi-step Reasoning

-This repository contains code and models for the paper: [Decomposition Enhances Reasoning via Self-Evaluation Guided Decoding](https://arxiv.org/abs/2305.00633).
+This repository contains code and analysis for the paper: [Decomposition Enhances Reasoning via Self-Evaluation Guided Decoding](https://arxiv.org/abs/2305.00633).
 Below is the framework of our proposed method (on the left) together with a prompting example of self-evaluation (on the right).

 ![Model Framework](analysis/framework-prompt.png)